Sticlo/Sticlo/README.md

 # 💫 About Me:
 Hello!
-Welcome to my GitHub profile. <br>I'm a passionate Colombian university student with a keen interest in computer science.<br> At the age of 19, I am already exploring the world of programming, focusing on both backend and frontend development. <br>Being an avid learner and self-taught enthusiast, <br>I enjoy acquiring new skills and mastering cutting-edge technologies.<br><br>
+Welcome to my GitHub profile. <br>I'm a passionate Colombian university student with a keen interest in computer science.<br>At the age of 19, I am already exploring the world of programming, focusing on both backend and frontend development. <br>Being an avid learner and self-taught enthusiast, I enjoy acquiring new skills and mastering cutting-edge technologies.<br><br>

 ## 🌐 Socials: